HzFu/MNet_DeepCDR/README.md

 But, here is an other glaucoma challenge, [**Retinal Fundus Glaucoma Challenge (REFUGE)**](https://refuge.grand-challenge.org/home/), including disc/cup segmentation, glaucoma screening, and localization of Fovea.

 ---
+**License**

+The code is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) for NonCommercial use only.
+Any commercial use should get formal permission first.

+---

 Update log: